Fishing In The Winter – Stay Warm With These 10 Tips

 Most wading jackets are not insulated so multiple layers of shirts and a hoodie sweater are required to keep you warm when fishing in the winter especially when the temperatures are well below freezing.

-In extremely cold conditions I usually start with a good thin base layer full sleeve shirt like my Cabela’s E.C.W.C.S.
-Lightweight Base Layer shirt.
+In extremely cold conditions, I usually start with a good thin base layer full sleeve shirt like my Simms Men’s Lightweight Baselayer Top.

-Then I add a thermal base layer shirt like the Cabela’s E.C.W.C.S.
-Heavyweight Base Layer Shirt.
+Then I add a thermal base layer shirt like the RedHead Elite Midweight Base Layer Long-Sleeve Crew Shirt or the Cabela’s E.C.W.C.S.
+Heavyweight Base Layer Shirt if it’s still available.

-If it’s super cold and I know I’m going to be on the water for a long time in my non-insulated wading jacket I have a lightweight puffer inner jacket that fits under my wading jacket which keeps me super warm.
-I use the LDA Quilted puffy Jacket from Amazon.
+If it’s super cold and I know I’m going to be on the water for a long time in my non-insulated wading jacket, I have a Lightweight Water-Resistant Packable Puffer Vest that fits under my wading jacket which keeps me super warm.

 GUIDE TIP – Don’t let yourself sweat!
-Even with all the right layering, if you sweat you can still get cold.
+Even with all the right layering, if you sweat, you can still get cold because now you are wet.

 I will often slow down my pace and be conscious of my body heat.
 I may also even remove and carry my jacket or take brief rests to keep from sweating.